Classic

 Was first born.

-What doors and hinges,
+What nails and hinges,

 When before the smith